 We made it!
-Now it’s time to celebrate with this list of incredible things to do in L.A. this month.
+2022 has arrived, now it’s time to celebrate with this list of incredible things to do in L.A. this month.

 It’s no secret that Los Angeles is utterly brimming with diversity and creativity, so why not use this time to discover and rediscover local gems?
 From tiled gems to enchanting structures based on fairytales, every corner offers a new adventure.
 Here are some of our favorite weird and wonderful places across Los Angeles that will make you feel like you’ve stepped into another world